Trump Opens Up on Who He Thinks Killed JFK After Releasing Assassination Investigation Files

 - President Donald Trump reaffirmed his belief that Lee Harvey Oswald acted alone in the assassination of John F. Kennedy but hinted at the possibility of external assistance

-Washington, D.C. – President Donald Trump stated that he has “always” agreed with the official conclusion that Lee Harvey Oswald was responsible for the assassination of former President John F. Kennedy.
+Washington, D.C. - US President Donald Trump stated that he has “always” agreed with the official conclusion that Lee Harvey Oswald was responsible for the assassination of former President John F. Kennedy.

 Source: Getty Images

-Declassification of Kennedy assassination files
+US declassifies Kennedy assassination files

-The discussion arose as Trump directed his administration to release the remaining 80,000 documents related to the government’s investigation into Kennedy’s assassination.
+The discussion arose as President Trump directed his administration to release the remaining 80,000 documents related to the government’s investigation into Kennedy’s assassination.

-These files, previously withheld due to their sensitive nature, were released without redactions.
 However, the documents did not reveal any groundbreaking information about the assassination, instead exposing details such as Social Security numbers.

 J F. Kennedy: Broader efforts to declassify public interest cases

-The release of the Kennedy assassination files is part of Trump’s broader initiative to declassify information on high-profile cases.
+The release of the Kennedy assassination files is part of President Trump’s broader initiative to declassify information on high-profile cases.

-The president signed an executive order to disclose details related to the federal investigation into Jeffrey Epstein, the assassinations of Dr. Martin Luther King Jr. and Robert F. Kennedy, the September 11 attacks, and other significant events.
+The president signed an executive order to disclose details related to the federal investigation into Jeffrey Epstein, the assassinations of Dr Martin Luther King Jr and Robert F. Kennedy, the September 11 attacks, and other significant events.

 What happened to John F. Kennedy?